Mastering the Cultural Formulation Interview in Psychiatry

 Objective

-The purpose of using conversational AI is to to train psychiatric residents and clinicians to practice CFI skills in a safe, low-stakes environment, receive immediate, structured feedback, and engage in deliberate practice over time.
+The purpose of using conversational AI is to train psychiatric residents and clinicians to practice CFI skills in a safe, low-stakes environment, receive immediate, structured feedback, and engage in deliberate practice over time.
 Unlike traditional role-play, AI simulations are scalable, reproducible, and available on demand—minimizing faculty burden while maximizing learner engagement.

 • Familiarizing themselves with the DSM-5 CFI, a semi-structured tool featuring 16 questions across 4 domains.